How to Season a Cast Iron Skillet

 Most guides tell you to rub oil on a cold skillet and bake it.
 That works — but it’s not the best way to season.
 A simple extra step makes all the difference: warm the skillet first so the iron opens up and actually pulls the oil in.
 That small change creates a smoother, glossier, longer-lasting finish.

-The 3-Step Method
+The 3-Step Cast Iron Seasoning Method

 Why Pre-Heating Changes Everything